johnnovak/illwill/README.md

 ### Use it if

-* You just want something simple that lets you write full-screen terminal apps with non-blocking keyboard input that work on Windows, Mac OS X and 99.99% of modern Linux distributions.
+* You just want something simple that lets you write full-screen terminal apps with non-blocking keyboard input that work on Windows, Mac OS X, 99.99% of modern Linux distributions, or any modern web browsers.
 * You don't need to support any fancy encodings and terminal types other than UTF-8.
 * You're developing a custom UI so you don't need any predefined widgets.